Airflow 101: Building Your First Workflow¶

 [t2, t3] << t1

-Note that when executing your script, Airflow will raise exceptions when it finds cycles in your DAG or when a dependency is referenced more than once.
+Be mindful that Airflow will raise errors if it detects cycles in your DAG or if a dependency is referenced multiple times.

-Creating a time zone aware DAG is quite simple.
-Just make sure to supply a time zone aware dates
+Creating a time zone aware DAG straightforward.
+Just ensure you use time zone aware dates

 Recap¶